chrisgrieser/obsidian-smarter-paste/README.md

 <!-- /MarkdownTOC -->

 ## General Modifications
-- Left-over hyphenation or useless footnote references (e.g. when copying from a PDF) are removed.
+- Left-over hyphenation or useless footnote references (e.g. when copying from PDFs) are removed.
-- Two or more consecutive blank lines are reduced to one blank line.
-- Leading and trailing whitespace is removed.
+- Two or more consecutive blank lines are reduced to one blank line; leading and trailing whitespace is removed.
+- If you paste a list item into a line that already has list syntax, the "double list syntax" that would normally occur ("- - some item") is fixed.
-- If the cursor is in a blockquote when the pasting and the clipboard contains multi-line content, the appropriate blockquote syntax will be applied to all lines.
-(This also applies to callouts, since blockquotes and callouts share the same syntax.)
+- If the cursor is in a blockquote or callout when the pasting and the clipboard contains multi-line content, the appropriate syntax will be applied to all lines.

 ## Modifications for Specific Content Types
-ℹ️ *Note that __Pasta Copinara__ respects the Obsidian setting `Auto Convert HTML`, meaning that the following modifications will not take place if that setting is disabled.*
 - Messages copypasted from the Discord app will be cleaned up.
 If the timestamp contains a relative date in English ("Today at…"), it will be replaced with the absolute date.
 - Tweets copied from the Twitter website will be cleaned up.

+ℹ️ *Note that __Pasta Copinara__ respects the Obsidian setting `Auto Convert HTML`, meaning that these modifications only take place if that setting is enabled.*

 ## Commands added
 - `Paste as Plain Text without Modifications`: Utility Command which pastes the clipboard content as plain text and without any modifications.
 Also circumvents pasting-modifications from other plugins like [Auto Link Title](https://obsidian.md/plugins?id=obsidian-auto-link-title).

 ## Limitations
-The plugin only works with the standard pasting (`cmd/ctrl + v`) shortcut, and not with the pasting in vim's `p`.
+The plugin only works with the standard pasting (`cmd/ctrl + v`) shortcut, and not with the `p` operator in vim.
 (Pasting with `cmd/ctrl + v` in normal or insert mode does work though.)

 ## Installation
 Right now, the plugin is still in beta.
 It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).